 Any marijuana enthusiast can tell you that if there’s one feeling they particularly don’t like about weed, it’s the very moment you realize, “Damn, I’m way too high.”
 Be it a gargantuan joint, one hit too many from the bong, or too many edibles eaten at once, being too stoned can thwart your entire day.

-Actually, there are thousands of reasons you may get too high, and for low tolerance consumers, it’s even easier, especially if they want to impress a group of friends by dabbing concentrates for the first time.
-Nevertheless, going overboard with cannabis results in a feeling that can be too much for even seasoned weed lovers.
+Actually, there are thousands of reasons you may get too high.
+It’s even easier for low-tolerance consumers, especially if they want to impress a group of friends by dabbing concentrates for the first time.
+Nevertheless, going overboard with cannabis creates a feeling that can be too much for even seasoned weed lovers.

-Most of us have experienced the inconvenience from getting too baked, and thus some creative stoners out there have come up with plenty of ways to get rid of high.
-I took the liberty of sorting out the best methods for you.
+Most of us have experienced the inconvenience of getting too baked, and thus some creative stoners out there have come up with plenty of ways to get rid of high.
+So I took the liberty of sorting out the best methods for you.